bovinehero/shodan-heroku/README.md

 [Live Site](https://bhero-shodan.herokuapp.com/) is hosted on heroku as a node.js app running python 3 code.

+## About

+As part of professional services pentration testers utilise Open-source intelligence (OSINT) gathering on public facing endpoints to learn as much as they can about target environments.
+Often the tools used by testers are independent of one another and require translating of results into a common data format that is more easily digestible by the buisness.
+This presented a gap I gap where I could explore using python to reach a remote endpoint and provide data to report in a csv friendly format.

+For my submission for PP3 in the Code Institute Full Stack Developer Course I developed a command line tool to interact with the shodan search engine API and read/write data to Google Sheets.

+> [Shodan](https://www.shodan.io/) is the first public search engine for Internet-connected devices and offers users a way to discover how exposed different endpoints are to attack.

 ## Table of Content

 1. [Project Goals](#project-goals)